ENME480/enme480.github.io/docs/ubuntu-setup.md

         sudo systemctl restart docker
         ```

         So that you are able to build and run docker images.
-These commands make a gruop who can manage docker images, then add you to it, then resets part of Ubuntu so it recognizes the new group.
+These commands make a group who can manage docker images, then add you to it, then resets part of Ubuntu so it recognizes the new group.
 Once this is done, all the parts are in place to build our docker image.

     7. Now, we will build our image.

         ```bash
-        cd ~/ENME480_mrc/docker && userid=$(id -u) groupid=$(id -g) docker compose -f humble-enme480_ur3e-nvidia-compose.yml build
+        cd ~/ENME480_mrc/docker && userid=$(id -u) groupid=$(id -g) docker compose -f humble-enme480_ur3e-compose.yml build
         ```

         The first part of this command (before the &&) puts you in the folder containing the docker image we want to build, while the second part actually builds our image.
 This step can take a while, since you have to download a lot of data.
 If you get a permission error at this step try restarting wsl.

+        In the future, you can use the command

+        ```bash
+        docker compose -f humble-enme480_ur3e-compose.yml run --rm enme480_ur3e-docker
+        ```

+        To launch a new docker container.
+Once the container is open in one terminal, you can run

+        ```bash
+        docker exec -ti <hit your tab button> bash
+        ```

+        To launch a new terminal connected to the docker image.
 === "Linux / Dual-boot (optional)"

     Ubuntu 22.04 LTS native install is fine if you prefer dual-boot.
 Ensure disk space ≥ **60 GB**.